LastGirlStanding/hotday-carts/06_Keptn_Quality_Gates/README.md

 1. Job to execute the Keptn Evaluation

     This job utilizes the Keptn cli to execute a "start-evaluation" command.
 As this command is asynchronous, we must capture the keptnContext that is returned via the CLI and utilize this keptnContext to continually query the Keptn API until the evaluation is complete.
 We then use jq to capture the evaluation results and pass the job if the Keptn evaluation was successful or fail the job if the Keptn evaluation failed.
-While Keptn has a built-in capability to wait 60 seconds for results processing by Dynatrace this job includes an additional 60-second wait.
+While Keptn has a built-in capability to wait 60 seconds for results processing by Dynatrace this job includes an additional 15-second wait.

     ```yaml
     keptn-evaluation:
-    image: docker.io/mvilliger/keptn-k8s-runner:0.6.2
+    image: docker.io/mvilliger/keptn-k8s-runner:0.6.3
     stage: keptn-eval-hardening
     environment:
         name: carts-hardening
     variables:
         GIT_STRATEGY: fetch
     script: |
-        echo ${kube_config} | base64 -d > ${kubeconf_file}
+        cat $kube_config | base64 -di > ${kubeconf_file}
         export KUBECONFIG=${kubeconf_file}
-        echo ${kube_config} | base64 -d > ${KUBECONFIG}
-        export KUBECONFIG=$KUBECONFIG
         export DOMAIN=$(kubectl get cm -n keptn keptn-domain -ojsonpath={.data.app_domain})
         KEPTN_ENDPOINT=https://api.keptn.$(kubectl get cm keptn-domain -n keptn -ojsonpath={.data.app_domain})
         KEPTN_API_TOKEN=$(kubectl get secret keptn-api-token -n keptn -ojsonpath={.data.keptn-api-token} | base64 -d)